ianfreeman519/CMSE_PhD/NOTES.md

     }
 ```

 This does not work, because the face-centered fields were only being set in the j-direction, and not in the i- or k-directions.
 To hunt down this problem, we set the magnetic fields to zero, but recall, the pressure is set to the average magnetic pressure in the center of each cell.
 There were a few weeks earlier this semester where we hunted down *why* the pressure (and thermal energy) was so noisy in the initial conditions, and this is why.
 The pressure was being set to 0 when the magnetic fields were set to 0, which was filling the pressure fields with noise on order of machine precision ($1e-18$ to $1e-16$).
-This was fixed late in March (details/notes/few figures below).
-I decided instead of trying to debug the pressure fields in the case where $B=0$, to just resort to fixing the $B\neq0$ case because that is required for the interesting reconnection to occur.
+Athena is smart, however, and after a single time step stabalized the pressure fields.
+Along the strongest velocities, the boundaaries gave us NaNs or 0s (I'm still not entirely sure how to check this) from the boundaries afterward.
+I used the VSCode debugger to hunt down the problem, because we thought the 'bad values' were coming from the boundary conditions.
+Through the debugger, I verified the boundary conditions within Athena's `bvals` methods were being handled correctlu.
+This was 'fixed' late in March (details/notes/few figures below).
+I decided instead of trying to debug the pressure fields in the case where $B=0$, to just resort to fixing the $B\neq0$ case because that is required for the interesting reconnection to occur, However, the B-fields were still not being set properly, so those instabilities/issues were just hiding the issues with the pressure, which eventually returned.

 So the new and improved problem generator magnetic field loops, which are closely mirrored from the magnoh.cpp problem generator look like this: